Imperva (aka Incapsula) is a popular WAF service used by websites like Glassdoor, Udemy, wix.com and many others.

 Imperva block page on giffgaff.com website

 These errors are mostly encountered on the first request to the website.
-Though, as Incapsula is using constant tracking it can start blocking with the same pages at any point during the scrape process.
+However, it can block the requests at any point during the scrape process as it constantly tracks connections.

 Here's the full list of Incapsula block fragments.